fedora-infra/noggin/docs/contributing.rst

 Python Support
 --------------
-Securitas supports Python 3.6 or greater.
+Noggin supports Python 3.6 or greater.
 This is automatically enforced by the continuous integration (CI) suite.